MiracleDa/Little-Helpers/README.md

 }

-  -(Create/POST) Create a new like on a post
+  - (Create/POST) Create a new like on a post

-  -(Delete) Delete existing like
+  - (Delete) Delete existing like

-  -(Create/POST) Create a new comment on a post
+  - (Create/POST) Create a new comment on a post

   -(Delete) Delete existing comment